edgedb/edgedb/docs/datamodel/annotations.rst

 .. code-block:: sdl

     type Status {
-        attribute title := 'Activity status';
+        annotation title := 'Activity status';
-        attribute description := 'All possible user activities';
+        annotation description := 'All possible user activities';

         required property name -> str {
             constraint exclusive
         }
     }

-The above attributes can be extracted via schema introspection queries and used to create a descriptive UI for an admin tool:
+The above annotations can be extracted via schema introspection queries and used to create a descriptive UI for an admin tool:

 .. code-block:: edgeql-repl